DevMountain/react-3-mini/README.md

     </details>

     * I told you we would come back to the importance of `event` and `recruit` when we were setting up our `recruitTroop` method.
 We need to pass in the recruit value so it can be passed to our service function to become the value of the request object, which is then sent to the API database.
     * We need to pass in the event because we need our `recruitTroop` method to prevent a default action performed by submit buttons which causes the page to refresh.
-If you have everything working a this point, you may have noticed that requesting a new troop causes the enemy armies to disappear.
+If you have everything working at this point, you may have noticed that requesting a new troop causes the enemy armies to disappear.
 That is because clicking the submit button refreshes the view.
 To prevent that, simply call the `preventDefault()` method on the `event` passed into the `recruitTroop` method.
 Do this at the top of the method's code block.

     <details> <summary> <code> updated recruitTroop method </code> </summary>